 - I have found that the surface can be hard to clean.
 Since it can’t be covered, this means that our tempered glass is not quite as pretty and sleek as it once was…

-- The heating surface comes all the way to the edge of the warming tray.
+- The heating surface comes all the way to the edge of the warming tray – but the handles make it less of an issue

-#2 – The Industrial Strength Shabbat Hot Plate – Broil King 300-Watt Warming Tray :
+#2 – The Extra Large Industrial Strength Shabbat Hot Plate – Broil King 600-Watt Warming Tray:

-A wider and slightly less deep option, this Shabbat hot plate has a stainless steel surface and sits higher above your counter top.
-The actual surface is slightly smaller than the Chefman.
+A wider and slightly less deep option, this Shabbat hot plate has an easy-to-clean stainless steel surface and sits higher above your counter top.
+I like that the bigger size is all in the width – so you can still keep it deep on a countertop, despite its large size

 - Stainless steel surface